Arroyo Seco (Los Angeles County): Transportation corridor

 In 1913 the Colorado Street Bridge was dedicated.
 This structure curves across the Arroyo accessing Eagle Rock, Glendale, and the San Fernando Valley.
 During the Stock Market Crash of 1929 and the subsequent Great Depression of the 1930s, the bridge was a jumping off point for many committing suicide, whereby it received the ignoble name of "Suicide bridge."
 By the 1980s the bridge fell into disrepair as chunks of concrete dropped from its face to the armory parking lot in the Arroyo below.
-After the San Francisco–Oakland Bay Bridge failure in the 1989 Loma Prieta earthquake, the Colorado Street Bridge was closed as a precautionary measure.
+In October 1989, the Colorado Street Bridge was closed as a precautionary measure in the aftermath of the San Francisco–Oakland Bay Bridge failure in the Loma Prieta earthquake.
 Eventually assistance from the Federal Bridge Repair and Replacement Fund and other local governmental agency discretionary funds provided funding for the complete restoration and seismic retrofit of the bridge.
-The total project budget amounted to $24 million, and the Colorado Street Bridge was reopened on Dec.
-13, 1993, on time and on budget.
+The total project budget amounted to $24 million, and the Colorado Street Bridge was reopened on December 13, 1993, on time and on budget.